-Bahruz is an activist from Azerbaijan’s Nida Civil Movement and is a PhD candidate at Charles University in Prague.
+Bahruz is a political activist and PhD candidate at Charles University in Prague.

 Historical trauma is at the root of Azerbaijani national identity and the present conflict, and without understanding and engaging with it, we will not build peace.

 Azerbaijan’s opposition must take to heart the lessons it has learned after the failure of their ‘elections only’ strategy.